North Macedonia Profile

 From 1945 to 1991, SR Macedonia did not play official international matches, as they were ineligible.
 Instead, they took part in friendlies against other republics within the Socialist Federal Republic of Yugoslavia.

 After their journey as an international team began in 1993, North Macedonia gradually rose up the FIFA World Rankings.
 Their highest position was 46th in October 2008.
-No milestone they have achieved in the past can compare, however, to the feat of qualifying for the next UEFA European Championship.
+No milestone they have achieved in the past can compare, however, to the feat of qualifying for Euro 2020.

 Establishment of North Macedonia national team